davekerr95/Project-Euler/README.md

 #Project Euler

-My solutions to the Project Euler solutions, All of these solutions are written in Java.
+My solutions to the Project Euler problems, All of these solutions are written in Java.